Venous and arterial leg ulcers

 - Symptoms of venous insufficiency: leg pain, heavy legs, aching, itching, swelling, skin breakdown, pigmentation and eczema

-If the patient is at risk of developing venous leg ulcers, or you have previously had a venous leg ulcer, your GP will probably prescribe compression stockings.
-These stockings are specially designed to steadily squeeze your legs, which improves your circulation.
-They are usually tightest at the ankle and get gradually looser as they go further up your leg, ensuring blood flow upwards towards your heart.
-To be most effective, these stockings need to be worn at all times when you are out of bed.
-A nurse can help you to find compression stockings that fit correctly and that you can manage yourself.
-There are various accessories you can buy to help get the stockings on and off.
+- Compression stockings: If the patient is at risk of developing venous leg ulcers, or previously had a venous leg ulcer, you will probably prescribe compression stockings.
+These stockings are specially designed to steadily squeeze patient's legs, which improves circulation.
+They are usually tightest at the ankle and get gradually looser as they go further up the leg, ensuring blood flow upwards towards patient's heart.
+To be most effective, these stockings need to be worn at all times when patient is out of bed.

-If you are overweight, losing weight can help prevent venous leg ulcers.
-Excess weight contributes to increased pressure in the veins in your legs, which can damage your skin.
+- Losing weight: If your patient is overweight, losing weight can help prevent venous leg ulcers.
+Excess weight contributes to increased pressure in the veins in your legs, which can damage patient's skin.
 Venous ulcers are much more common among people who are obese than in people of normal weight.
-The combination of a balanced diet and regular moderate physical activity will help you lose weight.
-Walking as often as possible is an excellent exercise.
-Avoid long periods of sitting or standing and elevate your legs whenever possible.
+The combination of a balanced diet and regular moderate physical activity will help patient lose weight.
+Walking as often as possible is an excellent exercise avoiding long periods of sitting or standing and elevating legs whenever possible.

-Venous disease manifests as varicose veins, one of the main causes of venous leg ulcers.
+- Treating underlying problems: Venous disease manifests as varicose veins, one of the main causes of venous leg ulcers.
 They can be treated with various methods, all designed to remove the damage veins.
-A specialist will advise the method: varicose veins can be treated using laser, by injecting the products which will close the affected veins, or by using a procedure where a catheter (a thin, flexible tube) is inserted into the affected veins, and high-frequency radio waves or lasers are used to seal them.
-Alternatively, you may need surgery to repair the damage to your leg veins or to remove the affected veins altogether.
+Varicose veins can be treated using laser, by injecting the products which will close the affected veins, or by using a procedure where a catheter (a thin, flexible tube) is inserted into the affected veins, and high-frequency radio waves or lasers are used to seal them.
+Alternatively, your patient may need surgery to repair the damage to his/her leg veins or to remove the affected veins altogether.

-If you have a venous leg ulcer, a home care nurse will apply the wound management procedures with custom cleansing products and wounds dressings.
-It is very important that the patient and his family are informed that the treatment will only be successful if the compression bandages are worn as advised by a nurse.
+If your patient has a venous leg ulcer, you will apply the wound management procedures with custom cleansing products and wounds dressings.
+It is very important to know that the treatment will only be successful if the compression bandages are worn as advised.
 This may be a perceived as a constraint, but the healing rates are considerably improved if the compression is maintained.
 Elevating legs and other preventive measures are very important to achieve rapid wound closure and to avoid re-occurrence of venous leg ulcers.

 What is an arterial ulcer?